Find Grad Schools

 Master’s Degrees in Education/Teaching of Individuals with Autism

 There are 24 colleges and univerities across the nation that offer a master's degree in education/teaching of individuals with autism.
-Among those who recently graduated from the schools offering this degree, the majority were women, and 35% were students from underrepresented racial-ethnic groups.
-Also, 1.5% of education/teaching of individuals with autism graduates were international students.
+This degree is more popular with female students, and about 33% of recent graduates were from an underrepresented racial-ethnic group.
+Also, 0.7% of education/teaching of individuals with autism graduates were international students.

 Education Levels of Education/Teaching of Individuals with Autism Majors